Grants for Historic Buildings

 Research shows that students thrive when families have a meaningful role in their education and schools are stronger when they have close ties to their communities.
 But not all children experience the benefits of strong community and family engagement at their schools.
 At the same time, the perspectives of families and educators are often neglected when school reforms are being developed and implemented, which can lead to frustrations that compromise the success of those initiatives.
 Our grantmaking aims to reverse those trends by bringing together families, communities, students, educators, policymakers, and the public in support of an equitable and educational system and high-quality learning experiences for all.
 These efforts include initiatives to elevate the concerns and priorities of families and educators, empowering them to shape educational policy and practice.
 We also fund programs to bridge the gap between home and school.
 This work ensures that all families have access to the information and best practices they need to navigate and support their children’s education and that they are able to act as effective advocates for change.
 Because we believe an informed public is vital to ensuring educational equity, we also support media organizations to encourage national and local conversations about issues that matter most to families and educators.

 Our grantmaking is designed to ensure that everyone invested in improving our nation’s schools works together more effectively to design and implement improvement strategies within complex systems.
-This includes efforts to reduce fragmentation, foster collaboration, and build cultures of continuous learning, as well as sharing lessons learned with the field.
+This includes efforts to reduce fragmentation, foster collaboration, and build cultures of continuous learning, with the goal of building a more equitable education system that puts all students on a path to lifelong success.

 School systems in the United States are exceedingly complex, encompassing great diversity and competing demands.
 New initiatives are often introduced without engaging the people who will be most affected by them or considering how changes in one area might have ripple effects in others.
-As a result, the field of education has often struggled to put promising ideas into practice, slowing the pace of progress for students.
+As a result, the field of education has often struggled to put promising ideas into practice, slowing the pace of progress for students, particularly those from historically marginalized communities.
 Two central challenges have been the tendency to design and implement improvement strategies in isolation, and the limited or ineffective sharing of knowledge across the field.
-The Corporation seeks to change these patterns by catalyzing integrated approaches that are better suited to improving complex social systems.
-Our grantmaking also supports initiatives to help people in schools, districts, and states learn from one other and from their own work, paying particular attention to creating a collective vision, designing and managing change effectively and inclusively, and fostering a culture of continuous learning and improvement.
+The Corporation seeks to change these patterns by catalyzing integrated approaches that are better suited to improving complex social systems and sharing lessons learned from that work.
+Our grantmaking also supports initiatives that stimulate innovation in an effort to reduce inequity, paying particular attention to increasing diverse and representative leadership in education, designing and managing change effectively and inclusively, and fostering a culture of continuous improvement.

 Rolling deadline